dummybob/blog/blog/2018-08/automated-database-deployments-adhoc-scripts.md

 Octopus Deploy can do so much more than deploying software.
 A lot of new functionality has been added to make Octopus Deploy a more complete DevOps tool.
 In this post, I will walk you through a process to automate running AdHoc queries.

-My reason for using Octopus Deploy (aside, from the fact that I work here) is because it can provide the following to this process.
+My reason for using Octopus Deploy (aside, from the fact that I work here) is because it can provide the following to this process:

 - Auditing: Octopus Deploy can tell you who made the request, who approved the request, and when this all happened.
 - Artifacts: Using the artifact functionality built into Octopus Deploy it is possible to store and capture the exact script that was run.
 If someone changes the script after the fact on the file-share there is no way to know that.